andywenk/couchdb_day_hamburg/blog_post_for_couchdb_blog.md

 After just two days we already had the sponsors [sum.cumo](http://sumcumo.com) and [Ubilabs](http://ubilabs.net) on board.
 That was quick.
 And finally after just two calls, we found the location at [SinnerSchrader](http://www.sinnerschrader.com).
 They will also spend the drinks for the day.

 Well, with sponsor money, some financial and tax isuse arise.
-Luckily and as of today, we also fixed that. sum.cumo will take this part and we are extremely happy about that.
-It makes us very happy to welcome sum.cumo as our co-organiser.
+Luckily and as of today, we also fixed that. sum.cumo will take this part and we are extremely happy to welcome sum.cumo as co-organiser.

 ##Interested CouchDB folks